Airi20/TrussForce-Web-/README.md

 - Cloud deployment is key for sharing your app

-- If your goal is web access, start thinking cloud-first (You may not even need a local test if you're cloud-bound from the start)

 ## ✅ Summary
 - Even if local-only works for you, deploying to the cloud is a must if you want to share your work.
 - Future developers: don’t wait—get your stuff online sooner!